joelbenjaminboer/NN-japanese-speaker/README.md

 Our goal is to explore more compact models and find a model that has a better accuracy with less parameters then other known solutions.

 # How to run the code
+RECOMMENDED: To use the same embedder that we use make sure to create a nomic account on https://www.nomic.ai/ and generate an api key.
+This can be set in the terminal using "nomic login".
+Else you may need to configure the code to use a different embedding model this can be done using Huggingface or any other preffered library.

-1. All our variables and features can be used from the config file inside of config/config.yaml.
+1. All our code can be dynamically configured by tweaking config/config.yaml.

-2. Everything can be tweaked to run the model in the desired format. finally to start the process
+2. tweak the config file to your preferences to run the model in the desired format.

-3. Run python main.py
+3. Run "python main.py".

-note: When making tweaks to the dataset make sure to give it a new unique key inside of "EMBEDDING"
+note: When making tweaks to the dataset make sure to give it a new unique key inside of "EMBEDDING".